gillius/jalleg/README.md

   * Transformations       - :+1: hand-tuned
   * UTF-8 string routines - auto-generated only (varargs methods missing)
   * Miscellaneous         - need to determine if al_run_main is needed
-  * Platform-specific     - auto-generated only
+  * Platform-specific     - cannot implement these yet, may find workaround for Android methods if someone trys jalleg there
-  * Direct3D integration  - auto-generated only
+  * Direct3D integration  - no current plan to implement unless a D3D Java binding is found and use case
-  * OpenGL integration    - auto-generated only
+  * OpenGL integration    - no current plan to implement unless there is a use case

 * Addons
   * Audio addon           - :+1: hand-tuned